kihuni/kihuni/README.md

 # Hi there 👋, I'm Stephen Kihuni

-I am a back-end developer using Django.
-I specialize in building the server-side functionality of websites, focusing on efficiency and user experience.
-I have expertise in Python, the language used by Django, and I enjoy creating web applications.
-I am always eager to learn and stay updated with the latest advancements in web development.
+I am a developer who utilizes Django to build the server-side functionality of websites, with a primary focus on efficiency and user experience.
+My expertise lies in creating web applications.
+I am always eager to learn and stay up-to-date with the latest advancements in web development.
+Let's work together to create incredible web applications!

-Let's build amazing web applications together!

 ## Skills: